MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 <details><summary>- 🧩 **Tech + Small FAQ**
   </summary>
               Java, Kotlin, and the typical basics.
-Keeping it simple and approachable.
+Keeping it simple and approachable.<br>

   **If you don't login to personally identifying sites and you use a clean IP not linked to you,
            Moonala is very private and probably stable too.
 A lot of the current issues are linked to sites